Ensembl/webvm/README.txt

  being a user not www-anacode?

 It may be set manually with WEBDEFS=DEVEL

+The mca/deskpro branch sets it in the hooked environment setup.
+*** TODO How do we get HTTP_CLIENTREALM set?                        :webteam:
+It seems to be passed down from the ZXTM front end proxy, as the
+Clientrealm: HTTP header.

+SangerWeb.pm (& related) expect it, as does B:O:SSS

+What are the possible values and what do they mean?

+To what should this be set, when absent?
+Presumably a direct (non-zxtm) connection is from inside?
 ** ServerConf/conf/ contents
 *** What is /ServerRoot_B0RK ?
 The Apache build process hardwires various filenames into the config